dimitrop/dimitrop.github.io/_pages/about.md

 programming languages, and systems.
 I believe in bridging the gap between theoretical advances and practical tools that can be adopted in real-world settings.

-I have served on the program committees of several top-tier conferences, including CCS, ICSE, FSE, ASE, PLDI, and OOPSLA.